Rubus pedatus

 Rubus pedatus is an Asian and North American species of raspberry known under the common names five-leaved bramble, strawberryleaf raspberry and creeping raspberry.

 Description

 Rubus pedatus is a low shrub or herb with thorn-less creeping stems.
-The leaves are alternate, deciduous, divided into 5 leaflets (hence the name) each coarsely toothed.
-The flowers are white, 1–2 cm across, and occur singly on slender stalks.
+The leaves are alternate, deciduous, and divided into 5 leaflets (hence the name), each coarsely toothed.

+Occurring singly on slender stalks, the flowers are white and 1–2 cm across.
 The fruits are bright red, and consist of small clusters of drupelets, sometimes as few as one drupelet per fruit.